-Overview Reference Aggregate time series data across multiple rows You can use a single TimeSeries function, TSRollup , to aggregate time series values by time for multiple rows in the table and return a time series that contains the results.
+Overview Reference IBM Informix TimeSeries Plug-in for Data Studio You can easily load data from an input file into an "Installing the IBM Informix TimeSeries Plug-in for Data Studio" on page 1-13 Informix table with a TimeSeries column by using IBM Informix TimeSeries Plug-in for Data Studio.
+You can also use the plug-in with IBM Optim [TM] Developer Studio.
+"Loading data with the IBM Informix TimeSeries Plug-in for Data Studio" on page 3-16 "Example: Create and load a time series" on page 3-1 Aggregate time series data across multiple rows "TSRollup function" on page 7-103 You can use a single TimeSeries function, TSRollup , to aggregate time series values by time for multiple rows in the table and return a time series that contains the results.
 Previously, you could aggregate time series values only for each row individually.
-"TSRollup function" on page 7-105 For example, if you have a table that contains information about energy consumption for the meters attached to a specific energy concentrator, you can aggregate the values for all the meters and sum the values for specific time intervals to get a single total for each interval.
+For example, if you have a table that contains information about energy consumption for the meters attached to a specific energy concentrator, you can aggregate the values for all the meters and sum the values for specific time intervals to get a single total for each interval.
 The resulting time series represents the total energy consumption for each time interval for that energy concentrator.

-Delete a range of elements and free empty pages from a time series You can delete elements in a time series from a specified time range and free any resulting empty pages by using the DelRange function.
+Overview Reference Delete a range of elements and free empty pages from a "DelRange function" on page 7-37 time series "NullCleanup function" on page 7-66 You can delete elements in a time series from a specified time range and free any resulting empty pages by using the DelRange function.
 The DelRange function is similar to the DelTrim function; however, unlike the DelTrim function, the DelRange function frees pages in any part of the range of deleted elements.
 You can free empty pages that have only null elements from a time series for a specified time range or throughout the time series by using the NullCleanup function.
-"DelRange function" on page 7-39 "NullCleanup function" on page 7-68

-Table 4.
-What's New in IBM Informix TimeSeries Data User's Guide for 11.70.xC3
+Table 2.
+What's New in IBM Informix TimeSeries Data User's Guide for 11.70.xC4 (continued)